Aiman-Fauarsy/to-do-list/README.md

-#React to do list app rendering between 3 components
+#React to do list app using 3 components

 Note.js => Used to display the note in the list, also on every note created it generates with it a delete img button on hover